MichaelCampbell-on3001/2021-reading-notes/README.md

 1. Don't get discouraged from failure.
 1. Always ask for help.
 1. Remember to refelct on what you have learned.

-### Text Editors ###
-A *text editor*, while it is another piece of software, it becomes a personal choice as to which one you choose.
-Like a Jedi chooses a lightsaber, a developer chooses their text editor.
-There is a variety of text editors, some that come preinstalled on computers and some that require downloading onto your device.
 ~~coding is hard~~
 ## Markdown ##
 Markdown is a striped-down programing language that can be used with the tools found at www.github.com